Error-404-NotFound/RISC-V-SIMULATOR/Discussions/Minutes_Of_Meeting.md

 Initial simulation of the program working along with simple instructions such add working along with File Handling.

 # 18-02-2024
-Finalise the idea and started working on implemen
+Finalise the idea and started working on implementation.